ChloeRickards/ChloeRickards.github.io/_pages/notebooks_Snails.md

 # here, our output is the number of infected snails at the end of the simulation
 Y = np.zeros([param_values.shape[0]])

 # This is where the model goes, but much of the code is redundant.
-To see the full code, visit github link
+To see the full code, see the link above the table of contents

 # Evaluate model for each array of parameter values
 for i, X in enumerate(param_values):